dyvasey/geoscripts/README.md

 ## Installation

 Geoscripts is still in very early stages of package development.
-It can currently be installed via conda from my [Anaconda channel](https://anaconda.org/davasey/geoscripts) using the following commands within a conda environment:
+The most recent release (v0.2.0) can currently be installed via conda from my [Anaconda channel](https://anaconda.org/davasey/geoscripts) using the following commands within a conda environment:

 `conda install -c davasey geoscripts`